JimmyHAL/Kings-County-Housing-Price-LinearRegression/README.md

 6. Create Dummy Variables for categorical data.
 7. Remove outliers from the data.
 8. Perform Model Fitting using both RFE and Stepwise Selection.
-9. Check the distribution of residuals for normality and heteroskedasticity, using qqplot and Goldfeld-Quandt test.
+9. Check the distribution of residuals for normality and heteroskedasticity, using qqplot and residual plot.

 The qqplot for the residuals is unsatisfactory but since I intend to use the coefficient to interpret I didn't want to transform the data.